 I first met Blair and Christy through my dear friend Rebecca Grinnals, a former Disney colleague, at one of her events in the Cayman Islands.
-We decided that the next time I came to Seattle, we would connect.
+We decided that the next time I visiteed Seattle, we would connect.
 Well, when I asked them their business philosophy, they said that their secret ingredient was built on kindness.

 Then Christy chimed in and said, “Make everyone feel special in every interaction.”
-Always leave space for kindness and you may just be surprised to find out that not only do people appreciate it, but they become your unofficial marketing department.
-They have experienced first-hand, unsolicited members telling other prospective members about the brilliance, kindness and authenticity of their business.
+Always leave space for kindness, and you may just be surprised to find out that not only do people appreciate it, but they become your unofficial marketing department.
+They have experienced first-hand unsolicited members telling other prospective members about the brilliance, kindness, and authenticity of their business.
 Because of this, in the last five years, they have become one of the most popular, trend-setting and well-respected wedding brands in the world as they promote wedding photographers, planners, and designers.

 Here are five tips on how kindness will positively impact your bottom line.

 Spread the Love – WOW…can you believe that I just used love in a business context?
 The reality is everyone wants it and knows when they don’t feel it.
-Find a way to exceed your customer’s hopes and dreams by listening, asking, surprising and delighting them with the smallest things.
+Find a way to exceed your customers' hopes and dreams by listening, asking, surprising and delighting them with the smallest things.
 Call five clients you haven’t spoken with in a while and don’t ask them for anything.
 Just tell them that you were thinking of them and wanted to say hello.

-Forgive and move on – Stop crying over spilled milk.
+Forgive and Move On – Stop crying over spilled milk.
 It happened.
 Let it go and move on.
 You are wasting precious energy on trying to fix or change someone or something.
 It is what it is.
 The future moves toward you when you let go of whatever has been holding onto you.